Lower Front Seams

 These diagonal lower front seams are easier to see in auction photos.

-These diagonal seams cleanly intersected with the side front seams at the waist.
+Observe that these seams were slightly curved, they cleanly intersected with the side front seams at the waist, and the lower corner was approximately hip-level.

-On the screen-used women’s TNG jumpsuits I examined, all three of the lower front seams (the lower front and both diagonal seams) were cinched in a bit up toward the waist, essentially functioning as fitting darts.
+On the screen-used Ensign Sito TNG jumpsuit I examined, these lower front seams were cinched in up toward the waist, essentially functioning as fitting darts.

 Pant Leg Seams